What is a left ventricular assist device (LVAD)?

-A ventricular assist device (VAD -- also called ventricular assist system or VAS) is a mechanical pump that is implanted to help the heart’s weakened ventricle (major pumping chamber of the heart) pump blood throughout the body.
+A left ventricular assist device (VAD -- also called ventricular assist system or VAS) is a type of mechanical circulatory support device (MCSD).
+It is a mechanical pump that is implanted in patients who have heart failure to help the heart’s weakened left ventricle (major pumping chamber of the heart) pump blood throughout the body.

-The VAD can be used as a bridge-to-transplant, which means it can help a patient survive until a donor heart becomes available for transplant.
+- Bridge-to-transplant, which means it can help a patient survive until a donor heart becomes available for transplant.
 This option may be appropriate for people whose medical therapy has failed and who are hospitalized with end-stage systolic heart failure.
-As a bridge-to-transplant, the VAD allows the patient to be discharged to an outpatient setting while waiting for transplant.
-Without this device, there is a greater risk of death during the wait for a transplant.
+As a bridge-to-transplant, the LVAD allows the patient to be discharged to an outpatient setting while waiting for transplant.

 What are the components of the VAD?

 There are a few different types of LVADs available at Cleveland Clinic.
 The type of VAD selected will depend on each patient’s individual needs and medical condition.
 The components of the VAD vary, according to the specific device used.
 In general, the device consists of an implanted pump unit, a controller, and an energy or power supply.

 The HeartWare Ventricular Assist Device is attached to the left ventricle.
 A tube goes from the device to the aorta (the large artery that takes blood from the heart to the rest of the body.
 It works by pumping blood by continuous flow from the left ventricle to the aorta.

 A cable (also called driveline) then passes from the device through the skin on your abdomen to a controller, a small external computer.
 The controller runs the pump and provides messages and alarms to help you operate the system.